 In addition to showcasing the fast-growing UAE market, The Europe and Middle East Coffee Symposium will highlight the region’s diverse and influential national markets.
 Allegra research reveals Saudi Arabia is the Middle East’s fastest-growing market at 9.6%, while international brands are increasingly courting Kuwait’s highly developed branded coffee shop sector, which grew at 8.9%.

 With 82% of Middle Eastern industry leaders surveyed by Allegra reporting positive trading conditions in 2018, this diverse and fast-paced coffee market looks set for many exciting developments in 2019.
-Join us in Dubai for the premier Middle Eastern and European coffee business event, 11-13 November 2019, FIVE Palm Jumeirah Hotel.
+Join us in Dubai for the premier Middle Eastern and European coffee business event, 11-13 November 2019, Waldorf Astoria, Palm Dubai.